-Irish moss’s nutritional profile is impressive – it’s thought to contain 15 of the 18 essential elements that make up the human body.
-This includes great amounts calcium, iodine, sulphur, and potassium as well as Vitamins A, D, E, F and K. This is why – historically – this amazing seaweed has been thought to have a positive effect on a wide variety of ailments, from bladder disorders, bronchitis, halitosis (bad breath), intestinal disorders and glandular problems to swollen joints, lung difficulties, thyroid conditions, tuberculosis, tumors, and ulcers.
+Irish moss's nutritional profile is impressive - it's thought to contain 15 of the 18 essential elements that make up the human body.
+This includes great amounts calcium, iodine, sulphur, and potassium as well as Vitamins A, D, E, F and K. This is why - historically - this amazing seaweed has been thought to have a positive effect on a wide variety of ailments, from bladder disorders, bronchitis, halitosis (bad breath), intestinal disorders and glandular problems to swollen joints, lung difficulties, thyroid conditions, tuberculosis, tumors, and ulcers.
 Recent studies have found that Irish moss does in fact have some great anti-viral properties and can help fight the Influenza B and mumps viruses.
-Irish Moss:

-Is high in magnesium – 100g of Irish moss contains approximately 41% of our RDI (recommended daily intake) of magnesium, an important mineral cofactor in more than 300 enzyme systems that regulate diverse biochemical reactions in the body (including protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation).
+High in magnesium – 100g of Irish moss contains approximately 41% of our RDI (recommended daily intake) of magnesium, an important mineral cofactor in more than 300 enzyme systems that regulate diverse biochemical reactions in the body (including protein synthesis, muscle and nerve function, blood glucose control, and blood pressure regulation).
 Magnesium helps the body to absorb calcium more easily which is important to build bones and prevent osteoporosis.

 Is rich in iron – 100g of Irish moss supplies 68% of our RDI in iron, which is high, even when compared to other sea vegetables.
 Iron helps to build hemoglobin in our red blood cells, which in turn carry oxygen from our lungs to our body’s cells.
 While iron deficiencies are common in the West, ultimately such deficiencies are easy to treat: simply eat more iron-rich foods!

-Is a good source of iodine – While brown seaweeds like Kelp & Bladderwrack are generally regarded as the ultimate sea-based source of iodine, Irish moss also contains sizable amounts of this absolutely essential mineral.
+Good source of iodine – While brown seaweeds like Kelp & Bladderwrack are generally regarded as the ultimate sea-based source of iodine, Irish moss also contains sizable amounts of this absolutely essential mineral.
 Iodine is needed for proper thyroid function, and since few land vegetables now contain it, natural food-based iodine sources are something we must treasure and utilize whenever possible.

-Is a good source of zinc – Zinc is found in cells throughout the body.
-It is needed for the body’s defensive (immune) system to work properly.
+Good source of zinc – Zinc is found in cells throughout the body.
+It is needed for the body's defensive (immune) system to work properly.
 Zinc plays a role in cell division, cell growth, wound healing, and the breakdown of carbohydrates.
 Zinc is also needed for the senses of smell and taste.
 World Health Organization (WHO) reports that the global prevalence of zinc deficiency is 31%.
 Deficiencies in Zinc can translate into lack of attention, weak immunity, allergies, thinning hair and leaky gut!
 Research has found that zinc is best absorbed with a proper balance of other nutrients, as found in whole foods.

-Is a rich source of B vitamins – especially Riboflavin (B2) and Folate (B9)
+A rich source of B vitamins - especially Riboflavin (B2) and Folate (B9)

 Our bodies need vitamin B2 to help break down proteins, fats and carbohydrates.
 Vitamin B plays a vital role in maintaining the body's energy supply.
 We need Folate to make DNA & other genetic material; but combined with vitamin B12, Folate helps create normal red blood cells.